Stuart Anderson, Director, Transportation Development Division, Iowa DOT

 Kathryn Eggers manages programs that help MEEA advance energy efficiency for sustainable economic development and environmental stewardship in 13 Midwestern states.
 Current programs include training courses for building operators and real estate professionals and support for K-12 schools considering facility updates.
 Kathryn holds a Master of Environmental Management, with a concentration in Energy and Environment, from Duke University and a BS from the University of Wisconsin – Madison.

-Pete Evans, Educator, Iowa State University College of Design
+Peter Evans, Educator, Iowa State University College of Design

 Pete Evans AIA IDSA is an architect, industrial designer and educator at Iowa State University College of Design with over 25 years of industry experience.
 In addition to multiple award-winning projects and grants, he has written for presented at national AIA events including Technology and Practice (TAP), chaired the state AIA professional development work, published numerous articles for Architosh, is the co-jury member for Architosh’s AIA BEST of SHOW awards program traveling regularly to conferences around the world for Architosh as senior associate editor.